saint11/DeadWeight/source/dungeon/dungeon_level_1.md

 This adventure is planed to be played in more than one session, with the adventurers going back and forth from the dungeon and to the nearby village, to rest and restock.

+This adventure was heavily inspired by many stories by Clark Ashton Smith, specially [The Weaver In the Vault](http://www.eldritchdark.com/writings/short-stories/241/the-weaver-in-the-vault).
+It's not a direct adaptation by any stretch, but if you read it you will see the references all over.
+While reading the short story is not required, it will definitely help to understand the mood of this story.

 ### Hook
 Things were already bad at the fief of Trinta, and then the bad omens started happening.
 Milk turned sour, water became red, tasting iron and chalk, chickens started to eat one another and old people would cough small insects.
 The lord took action only when his youngest son fell ill.